 Note: Corrective action is not necessarily a progressive process, and any level of corrective action can be imposed at any step.
 Supervisors may use one or more corrective actions at their discretion.
-While supervisors and/or HRAs may move forward with a verbal warning, all other corrective actions, including written warning, suspension, or termination, must be completed in consultation with and approval by Employee Relations.
+While supervisors and/or HRAs may move forward with a verbal warning after consultation with Employee Relations; all other corrective actions, including written warning, suspension, or termination, must be completed in consultation with and approval by Employee Relations.

 Although there is no way to identify every possible type of unacceptable performance or misconduct that may result in positive corrective action, the following non-exhaustive list provides examples of events and performance issues that may result in corrective action, up to and including termination.
 The university may impose corrective action for other unacceptable performance or misconduct issues.